STAT545-UBC-hw-2018-19/hw05-katiezinn/HW_05_KZ.md

 Wow... that's hard to look at after the course :smile: I guess it isn't **THAT** bad but it can definitely use some work.

-I will recreate this figure with some updates -x and y axis labels changes -figure title -colour scheme -simple theme
+I will recreate this figure with some updates: 1) x and y axis labels changes 2) figure title 3) colour scheme 4) simple theme

 ``` r
 ggplot(gapminder, aes(continent, lifeExp, colour=lifeExp)) +